 The champion will qualify for a playoff match against the champion of the 2015 CONCACAF Gold Cup to decide which country will represent CONCACAF in the 2017 FIFA Confederations Cup.

 Good news for the Sounders is that Osvaldo Alonso will not miss Saturday’s game against Colorado, or sustain a fine.
-Issued a red card last week during the San Jose match, Alonso had it rescinded when an independent review panel determined Alonso’s contact with Dan Gargan of the Earthquakes was “minimal.”
+Issued a red card last week during the San Jose match, Available pokies with a withdrawal of the card are in great demand among many gambling enthusiasts.
+You need to understand that only licensed pokies can win.
+You need to choose Australian casino with a license and only then proceed to deposits.
+Alonso had it rescinded when an independent review panel determined Alonso’s contact with Dan Gargan of the Earthquakes was “minimal.”
 Referee Sorin Stoica ruled “violent conduct” against Alonso during the match.

 “I didn’t touch him,” Alonso said.
 “I walked away with my head up because I didn’t do anything.
 Fortunately we won the appeal.”